BSStudio/bss-web-admin-backend/buildSrc/README.md

 The coverage is enforced by the `check` lifecycle.
 There's always coverage reports generated after the tests are run.

+## Kotlin testing conventions
+Will set up the testing configuration for Kotlin.
+And set up dependencies for the Kotlin testing libraries.

 ## Spring module conventions
 Will set up dependency management and enforce spotless conventions.